ahmedeid6842/Pokemon/README.md

 # 📖 Pokemon <a name="list structure"></a>

 >**Pokemon!** This Pokedex is an application that catalogs information about the various species of Pokemon.
 Includes details such as the Pokemon's name, type, abilities, strengths y comments about it.
+[Here](https://drive.google.com/file/d/1W33wFQVJxVfYU6LJdRj7XASaYp8-MEYp/view) is the link to the video presentation

 ## 🛠 Built With <a name="built-with">